Jahn–Teller effect: Small molecules and ions

 The JT distortion of small molecules (or molecular ions) is directly deduced from electronic structure calculations of their APES (through DFT and/or ab initio computations).
 These molecules / ions are often radicals, such as trimers of alkali atoms (Li3 and Na3), that have unpaired spins and in particular in (but not restricted to) doublet states.
 Besides the JTE in 2E′ and 2E″ states, also the pseudo JTE between an E state and a nearby A state may play a role.
 The JT distortion reduces the symmetry from D3h to C2v (see figure), and it depends on the details of the interactions whether the isosceles triangle has an acute or an obtuse-angled (such as Na3) minimum energy structure.
 Natural extensions are systems like NO3 and NH3+ where a JT distortion has been documented in the literature for ground or excited electronic states.

 A somewhat special role is played by tetrahedral systems like CH4+ and P4+.
 Here threefold degenerate electronic states and vibrational modes come into play.
 Nevertheless, also twofold degeneracies continue to be important.
+The dynamics of Jahn-Teller distortion in CH4+ has been characterized by transient X-ray absorption spectroscopy, revealing that symmetry breaking occurs within ten femtoseconds in this prototypical system.